DHTMLX/docs-todolist/docs/guides/localization.md

 To apply the custom locale, use either of the following ways:

-- activate the locale on initialization of the component via the [locale](api/configs/locale_config.md) property
+- activate the locale on initialization of the To Do List component via the [locale](api/configs/locale_config.md) property
 - or override the current locale via the [setLocale()](api/methods/setlocale_method.md) method

 :::info